Dilmacoin/coinpunk/docs/INSTALL.md

 ## Extra Steps for Contributors

 If you want to contribute code to this project, you will need to use Grunt.
-Grunt is a task-runner that presently handles minifying and uglifying Coinpunk's CSS and JS resources.
-Grunt is installed by the `npm install` you ran from the coinpunk directory.
+Grunt is a task-runner that presently handles minifying and uglifying Dilmapunk's CSS and JS resources.
+Grunt is installed by the `npm install` you ran from the Dilmapunk directory.

-Running `./node_modules/grunt-cli/bin/grunt` in your Coinpunk directory will minify and uglify everything, and running `./node_modules/grunt-cli/bin/grunt watch` will automatically uglify your JS files when they change.
+Running `./node_modules/grunt-cli/bin/grunt` in your Dilmapunk directory will minify and uglify everything, and running `./node_modules/grunt-cli/bin/grunt watch` will automatically uglify your JS files when they change.

 You can also install grunt system-wide with `sudo npm install -g grunt-cli`.